baebigroot/va-video-game/README.md

    - Only compasses with detected digits are tracked.
    - Updates and maintains tracking IDs for compasses.
 4. Releases resources and closes all windows after processing, or press 'q' to exit early.
+**Note:** The current model is limited in its ability to generalize to all possible compass variations in the game.
+Some misdetections may occur, especially when the compass moves quickly across the screen.

 ## Requirements